Pardis Sabeti

-Sabeti is a full professor in the Center for Systems Biology and Department of Organismic and Evolutionary Biology at Harvard University and on the faculty of the Center for Communicable Disease Dynamics at the Harvard T.H.
-Chan School of Public Health, and is an institute member at the Broad Institute and an investigator of the Howard Hughes Medical Institute.
-She is the head of the Sabeti Lab.
+Pardis Christine Sabeti (پردیس ثابتی; born December 25, 1975) is an Iranian-American computational biologist, medical geneticist, and evolutionary geneticist.
+She is a professor in the Center for Systems Biology and Department of Organismic and Evolutionary Biology at Harvard University, professor of Immunology and Infectious Disease at the Harvard T.H.
+Chan School of Public Health, core institute member at the Broad Institute, and an investigator of the Howard Hughes Medical Institute.